 The Konzerthaus venue, built in 1913, is one of Vienna’s top concert halls.
 In fact, one of the world’s top concert halls.
 So you’re guaranteed good acoustics and an impressive historical setting.

-I don’t have the dates yet.
-In 2018, it was Thursday, October 18 and Friday, October 19.
-Both days feature the same artistic programme, but the award ceremony is on the Friday (so the tickets are a touch more expensive).
+The 2019 dates are Friday, October 18 and Saturday, October 19.
+Both days feature the same artistic programme, but the award ceremony is on the Saturday (so the tickets are a touch more expensive).

-Buy tickets online from the venue.
+Buy tickets direct from the Konzerthaus website.
 Note that both days are likely to sell out, so don’t hang about if you want to go and especially if you want the cheaper price categories.

 How to get to the event